 - Obtain grants

-Many AOMA faculty have rich and varied backgrounds in research and have distinguished records of research productivity both here and abroad.
+Many other AOMA faculty have rich and varied backgrounds in research and have distinguished records of research productivity both here and abroad.
 Each faculty member has a designated area of interest/expertise in an area of research.